Free Trial

-MIG Capital LLC reduced its stake in shares of Credit Acceptance Corporation (NASDAQ:CACC - Free Report) by 8.9% during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 115,238 shares of the credit services provider's stock after selling 11,229 shares during the quarter.
-Credit Acceptance accounts for approximately 7.4% of MIG Capital LLC's holdings, making the stock its 2nd largest holding.
-MIG Capital LLC owned about 0.99% of Credit Acceptance worth $59,503,000 at the end of the most recent reporting period.
+MIG Capital LLC reduced its stake in shares of Credit Acceptance Corporation (NASDAQ:CACC - Free Report) by 8.9% in the 1st quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 115,238 shares of the credit services provider's stock after selling 11,229 shares during the quarter.
+Credit Acceptance accounts for 7.4% of MIG Capital LLC's holdings, making the stock its 2nd largest position.
+MIG Capital LLC owned approximately 0.99% of Credit Acceptance worth $59,503,000 as of its most recent filing with the Securities and Exchange Commission.

 Credit Acceptance Company Profile